MIERUNE/svelte-maplibre-gl/src/content/docs/quickstart/content.svelte.md

 npm install -D svelte-maplibre-gl
 ```

-Then you can make a map of MapLibre GL JS only with few lines of code.
+Then you can make a map of MapLibre GL JS only with one line of code.

 <CodeBlock content={maplibreRaw} {shiki} />
 <Maplibre />